Aadukalam: Critical reception

 The film received critical acclaim from critics and audiences, praising the direction, screenplay and performances (particularly Dhanush, Jayapalan and Naren) and music.
 Sify called it "a gutsy and brilliant film" and mentioned that it " lives up to the expectation that the film carried and the credit goes to Vetrimaran whose research and hard work shows on screen".
-Behindwoods wrote "Aadukalam is an attempt that requires appreciation where the director has hacked his way through the path less trodden with aplomb".
 Karthik Subramanian of The Hindu praised the film stating that "The detailing of every characters in the story is intricate.
 The narrative moves like a good novel where the first few chapters are all about etching and detailing the players, and the plot and the action unfold much later".
 Pavithra Srinivasan of Rediff.com called it "one of Dhanush's best works to date".
 Tamil magazine Ananda Vikatan rated the film with 44 marks and mentioned that "This arena is new for presenting cultural nuances of a region and changes in human emotions beautifully".